defdefred/Minimal-Debian/Terminal.md

 ### Basic Linux terminal

-If you computosaure is really old, this is the way to go, instead skip to the next terminal emulator.
+If your computosaure is really old, this is the way to go, instead skip to the next terminal emulator.

 You can have unicode, colors, but no italic, no underline, no bold, etc.